PowerPlatformNerd/Trimble-Maps-PCF-Component/README.md

 - **Route Visualization**: Display optimized routes on Trimble Maps within Power Apps.
 - **Dynamic Map Interaction**: Provides users with an interactive map interface to visualize routes in real-time.
-- **Customizable Display**: Adjust map settings for a tailored view to fit your business needs.

 ## Getting Started